UUDigitalHumanitieslab/gretel/README.md

 ## License

 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (cc-by-sa-4.0).
-See the [license.txt](license.txt) file for license rights and limitations.
+See the [LICENSE](LICENSE) file for license rights and limitations.